 Elias Theodosis, an undergraduate student in the Research Focused Honors Program in Psychological Sciences, was featured as one of the "5 Students Who are Opportunity Makers".
 Elias is the first person in his immediate family to graduate from college, and he's now headed to Northwestern for his Ph.D. in Cognitive Psychology.

-Erica Schneid, a graduate student in our social psychology program, received the 2015 Health and Human Sciences Outstanding Doctoral Student Award.
+Megan McCarty, a graduate student in our social psychology program, received the 2015 Health and Human Sciences Outstanding Doctoral Student Award.
 She is also our 2015 recipient of the David A. Santogrossi Graduate Instructor Award for her outstanding teaching ability and her exceedingly positive course evaluations.
 Megan is also the recipient of our 2015 Graduate Reasearch Publication Award for her paper " Communally constrained decisions in workplace contexts" published in the Journal of Experimental Social Psychology.